We understand your concerns during this time of the Coronavirus Pandemic.

 - Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.

-All patients will be booked for a telephone consultation and advice prior to being booked for any face to face non-aerosol producing treatment where necessary.
+All patients will be booked for a telephone consultation and advice prior to being booked for any face to face non-aerosol or aerosol producing treatment where necessary.
 We will be scheduling the Patient Bookings in line with the following priority:

 - Patients in Pain